portlandtn/dailyjournal/README.md

   ```
   coachscribe.db
   ```
-- The database is **ignored by Git**
+- The database is ignored by Git
-- Entries are also exported as append-only JSON files for optional cross-machine sync
+- Entries are also exported as append-only JSON files for optional backup or sync
 - Nothing is uploaded or shared automatically
 - You control all of your data